OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 without allowing SQL to safely use custom JIT code.
 Stay tuned to our blog for more updates.

-## Preview Table Access Method
+## Coming Soon: Table Access Method

-OneSparse has many plans for where to take the extension, and our next major release will contain a major new feature that unifies SQL and OneSparse even more.
+OneSparse has many plans for where to take the extension, eventually supporting native integrate into the new standard SQL graph syntax, and our next release will contain a major new feature that unifies SQL and OneSparse even more.

 ![Tables, Graphs, and Matrices](/table_graph_matrix.png)